KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. What is the class option here?
 I assume it's different from 'room' in other forms, what's the difference?
+   - Not answered
 2. In 契約条件, what do all the options for 契約受付日 do?
 The contract acceptance date is calculated?
+   - Usually it's set automatically when created, but in certain circumstances can be entered manually
+   - Seems we never need to calculate it
 3. The two options for 算出設定 seem the same to me when translated, what's the difference?
+   - Not answered

 ### Sales